 Sheriff's Office Employment

-The Summit County Sheriff's Office is hiring for the positions of Detention Deputy, Detention Specialist, Patrol Deputy and Cook II.
-All full time/year round positions come with an excellent benefits package through Summit County Government, including medical, dental, vision, the county miCare Clinic, and retirement programs.
+The Summit County Sheriff's Office is hiring for the positions of Director Emergency Management, Records Clerk, Contract Animal Shelter Veterinarian, Detention Deputy, Detention Specialist and Patrol Deputy.
+All full time/year round positions come with an excellent benefits package through Summit County Government, including medical, dental, vision, the county iCare Clinic, and retirement programs.

 The Summit County Detention Facility is a dynamic and energetic 94-bed facility with an average daily population of 57 inmates.
 We are looking for professional, outgoing people who have a great sense of humor, excellent communication, customer service skills, and attention to detail.

 Colorado POST certification is not required, but applicants must be able to meet POST certification standards.
 Applicants must not be current drug users.
 As the possession or use of marijuana is prohibited by federal law, this requirement also applies to marijuana.

 Meals are provided when on shift and are designed by a classically trained chef.
 Our restaurant quality food is the envy of detention facilities throughout Colorado!

 Summit County Government offers a down-payment assistance program for first time homebuyers, and the Summit County Sheriff's Office also has a volunteer deputy ski program for sworn staff.